The Vaseline Storypersiaparaffin

 Vaseline believes that truly healthy skin starts with deep healing moisture.
 It’s not something you get by masking problems or through quick fixes.
 We know this because we are the original skin experts.
-Founded in 1870 by Robert Chesebrough, Vaseline has been safely helping skin heal for over 140 years.
+Founded in 1870 by Robert Cheeseburger, Vaseline has been safely helping skin heal for over 140 years.
 We invite you to take a trip back in time over a century of healing to where it all began…

-Robert Augustus Chesebrough, a 22 year-old British chemist, travelled to Titusville, a small Pennsylvania town where petroleum had recently been discovered.
+Robert Augustus Chesebrough, a 22 year-old British chemist, traveled to Titusville, a small Pennsylvania town where petroleum had recently been discovered.
 Chesebrough, who had been making kerosene from the oil of sperm whales, was eager to learn what other products could be made from petroleum.
 Shortly after arriving in Titusville he became intrigued by a naturally-occurring byproduct of the oil drilling process that seemed to have remarkable skin-healing properties.
 While watching the oilmen, Chesebrough took note of how they would smear their skin with the residue from the drill to help heal their cuts and burns.
 Inspired, Chesebrough began his quest to help heal America’s dry skin.

 After five years of perfecting his extracting technique, in 1865 Chesebrough patented this process of making petroleum jelly – the beginning of the triple-purification process unique to the Vaseline brand.
 To this day, Vaseline Jelly is the only petroleum jelly with a triple-purification seal.
 This certifies that every jar of Vaseline Jelly is purified not once, but three times before it ever reaches a shelf.
 It is filtered and distilled to clean, and de-aerated to remove air bubbles, ensuring every jar is completely pure.